 Polk County Health Services

-In response to COVID-19, Polk County Health Services has provided these resources:
+In response to COVID-19, Polk County Health Services has provided several resources for social-emotional health.

 UnityPoint Health Behavioral Health Urgent Care

-Behavioral Health Urgent Care will open Monday, April 20.
-This clinic is adjacent to the Iowa Lutheran campus located at 1250 East 9th Street.
-UnityPoint Health – Des Moines, along with Eyerly Ball Community Mental Health Services and Orchard Place/Child Guidance Center, will work to provide mental health, psychiatric evaluation and assessment, addiction medicine, crisis services and community resources to patients of all ages, both pediatric and adult.
+UnityPoint Health – Des Moines, along with Eyerly Ball Community Mental Health Services and Orchard Place/Child Guidance Center, works to provide mental health, psychiatric evaluation and assessment, addiction medicine, crisis services, and community resources to patients of all ages, both pediatric and adult.

-The clinic will be open to patients from 10 a.m. – 8 p.m., seven days a week.
+The clinic will be open to patients from 9 a.m. to 8 p.m., seven days a week.
 This is a walk-in site of care, no appointments available at this time.

 This is a University of Iowa student-run nonprofit organization that offers free basic healthcare services to anyone who needs it.
 They provide: